heshenghuan/linear_chain_crf/README.md

 ## History

+- **2017-07-16 ver 0.1.3**
+  - Reduce memory when training.
+  - Add embedding-enhanced CRF.
+  - New program 'emb\_crf\_tagger', using embeddings as feature.
 - **2017-07-11 ver 0.1.2**
   - Fix a bug type bug, feature_threshold should be a integer.
 - **2017-07-11 ver 0.1.1**